OpenPecha/pecha-workspace/UMAMI_TRACKING_SETUP.md

 1. Check the browser console for errors
 2. Verify environment configuration
+3. Test user identification in development mode
-3. Test in production environment
+4. Test in production environment
-4. Consult Umami documentation at https://umami.is/docs
+5. Consult Umami documentation at https://umami.is/docs